99math raises $1M to boost edtech gaming platform

 Kusmin previously started three different edtech products, including the Tebo platform used by 50% of Estonian teachers.
 The cofounders include Timo Timmi, who is named in the Transferwise 20 Under 20 entrepreneur list in Europe, and Ain Arend, who built his first content management system in high school and led the tech team at ADM.

-Vital Laptenok, general partner at Genesis Investments, said in a statement that 99math has solid traction and organic growth.
+Vital Laptenok, the general partner at Genesis Investments, said in a statement that 99math has solid traction and organic growth.
 The venture firm hopes to share its expertise in subscription businesses with 99math to help it reach greater scale in the U.S. and globally.

 The company has 10 people now, spread across Estonia, the rest of Europe, and the U.S.